 Five spheres of the Atomium are open to the public today.
 The basic sphere is dedicated to the permanent exhibition that explains the birth of the Atomium and the World Fair of 1958.
 Another sphere welcomes temporary exhibitions.
 Finally, the highest sphere hosts a restaurant and a great viewpoint over Brussels.

-Launched in the wake of the purchase by the Atomium of the collection of the Plasticarium in December 2014, the ADAM - Brussels Design Museum adopts an innovative and surprising perspective on plastic design from the 1950s until today but also on other forms of design.
-Through its exhibitions, guided tours, workshops, conferences and discussions, the ADAM - Brussels Design Museum seeks to render historic and contemporary design intelligible to all.
+Launched in the wake of the purchase by the Atomium of the collection of the Plasticarium in December 2014, the Design Museum Brussels adopts an innovative and surprising perspective on plastic design from the 1950s until today but also on other forms of design.
+Through its exhibitions, guided tours, workshops, conferences and discussions, the Design Museum Brussels seeks to render historic and contemporary design intelligible to all.